Hero Envelope Title

 Discover how global engagement enriches our entire campus community

 The University of Oregon is coming together to celebrate International Education Month—a time to recognize the transformative power of global learning and cross-cultural exchange.
-Throughout the month, the Division of Global Engagement and partners across campus will host a dynamic series of events that showcase the breadth of international opportunities available to our community.
+Throughout the month, the Division of Global Engagement and partners across campus will host a series of events that showcase the breadth of international opportunities available to our community.

 This month is an opportunity to celebrate the benefits of international education and exchange worldwide.
 This joint initiative of the US Department of Education and the US Department of State is part of our efforts to promote programs that prepare Americans for a global environment and to attract future leaders from abroad to study in the United States.